 - Computer vision: Computer vision can extract complex, contextual information from images that can then be used to automate or inform other processes.
-One example is utility electricity grid operators that analyze satellite images for surface movement monitoring to inform their maintenance processes and automatically trigger service crews in case of events that endanger their infrastructure.
+One example is utility electricity grid operators that analyse satellite images for surface movement monitoring to inform their maintenance processes and automatically trigger service crews in case of events that endanger their infrastructure.
 Alternatively, computer vision can create a predictive maintenance schedule where an automated visual inspection is used to trigger service requests only when needed rather than on a fixed timetable.

 - Robotic process automation (RPA): RPA executes repetitive manual tasks within process flows by mimicking user interactions with the systems.
 A typical use case is bridging integration gaps by copying and pasting data from spreadsheets or other documents, like supplier e-mails, into a business system, which not only speeds up this task but also increases data accuracy.

-Workflow technologies enable standardized processes with clear responsibilities and connect the different tasks within a defined path.
+Workflow technologies enable standardised processes with clear responsibilities and connect the different tasks within a defined path.
 The intelligent combination with one or multiple new automation technologies increases the level of automation within a process flow, enabling faster and better process outcomes.
 What’s more, it enables innovative, new processes, helping to create value or delivering a better experience.

 How to leverage data to drive better process outcomes

-Fully digitalized workflows and processes enable data-based operational excellence.
-By monitoring and tracking process performance against targets, organizations can manage process outcomes and foster better experiences.
+Fully digitalised workflows and processes enable data-based operational excellence.
+By monitoring and tracking process performance against targets, organisations can manage process outcomes and foster better experiences.
 Dashboards provide business users with timely visibility into the overall performance of their ongoing processes against KPIs, milestones, or phases.
 Alerts highlight tasks that require immediate and special (or “exception”) handling.
 And business rules or machine learning capabilities recommend next-best actions for optimal remediation.
 Using process data can drive improved response times, increase accuracy and effectiveness of operations, as well as ensure compliance with SLAs, policies, and regulations.

 Advanced process analytics tools enable a strategic, data-based approach to business process improvement and transformation projects.
 Data-based process discovery provides transparency into as-is processes as they are really executed in business systems, including all variants, deviations, manual work, rework, cycle times, and compliance issues, for example.
-Organizations can significantly accelerate their projects and increase their ROI by:
+Organisations can significantly accelerate their projects and increase their ROI by:

 - Identifying and assessing existing process inefficiencies to be remediated in the project